CityofToronto/bdit_data-sources/gis/text_to_centreline_geometry_scripts/QC/README.md

 This case is not a result of the fact that two streets were in the `street_arr` array, its just something I noticed that could be fixed in the future.

-Its hard to descibe this case, so I'll show an example:
+Its hard to describe this case, so I'll show an example:

 `George Street South`	from `Henry Lane Terrace (south intersection) and Front Street East`